How To Read A Chocolate Bar Label

 5 – Look at the Price

 The choices you make when buying a chocolate bar have far greater consequences than you might imagine.
-Whilst mass-produced chocolate has its dark side – multinationals fined over slavery and child labour – craft chocolate, in contrast, paints a very different picture.
+Whilst mass-produced chocolate has its dark side, with multinationals fined over slavery and child labour, craft chocolate paints a very different picture.

-Craft makers are keen to share the work they do to help those farming the cacao at origin.
-Their websites often include transparency and sustainability reports and we’re seeing an increasing number of makers make mention of their efforts on their packaging.
-For example, buying a bar of Original Beans plants a tree in the rainforest.
-Or look at Askinosie, who profit shares with its cacao farmers, dependent on the sales of products made with those beans, which in turn encourages farmers to produce the highest quality cocoa beans.
+Craft chocolate makers are keen to share the work they do to help the cacao farmers at origin.
+Their websites often include transparency and sustainability reports.
+But for the chocolate bar label, more makers are including their ethical stances.
+For example, Original Beans states that one bar plants one tree in the rainforest.
+Or Askinosie profit shares with its cacao farmers, dependent on the sales of products made with those beans.
+This in turn encourages farmers to produce the highest quality cocoa beans.

-If when you pick up a bar and it costs less than say £3-4, it’s probably remoulded from mass-produced chocolate (maybe even remoulded “Belgian” chocolate), rather than being crafted from bean to bar.
-At that kind of price, its flavour (or lack of) will more likely come from additives than from being coaxed from rare and awesome beans.
+If you pick up a bar and it costs less than £3-4, it’s probably not been made from bean to bar.
+Instead it’s remoulded from mass-produced chocolate (maybe even remoulded “Belgian” chocolate).
+And at that kind of price, the flavour (or lack of) will more likely come from additives than from being coaxed from rare and awesome cocoa beans.

 Beyond our five point checklist, one other set of suggestions for customers and makers (hat tip to Sharon Terenzi) is to make allergen and dietary information super clear.
-Sadly not all customers realise that, for example, dark chocolate bars are vegan as they don’t contain milk.
+Sadly not all customers realise that, for example, dark chocolate bars are vegan.
 Similarly, it’s worth reassuring customers if a bar is gluten free.
-So, if you pick up a craft chocolate bar that, for example, contains just: cocoa beans, sugar and cocoa butter, yes it is DAIRY FREE and yes it is GLUTEN FREE.
-All plain dark chocolate bars should be dairy and gluten free.
+So yes, if you pick up a craft chocolate bar that contains just: cocoa beans, sugar and cocoa butter, it is DAIRY FREE and GLUTEN FREE!

 We hope that our checklist has helped demystify chocolate bar labels, and we hope that we have encouraged you to now think twice about what chocolate you choose to buy.
 If ever in doubt, check our Craft Chocolate Library